 Our shelf registration statement on Form S-3 for a proposed offering of up to \$300.0 million of our common stock, preferred stock and debt securities was declared effective with the SEC in May 2009.
 We entered into a sales agreement to issue and sell up to 1,600,000 shares of common stock from time to time pursuant to our effective shelf registration statement on Form S-3.
-Sales under the agreement commenced during the third quarter of 2009.
-We issued 60,055 shares of common stock during the three months ended March 31, 2011.
-The shares of common stock were sold at the prevailing market price of our common stock at the time of each sale with a weighted average sale price of \$35.56.
-Subsequent to the three months ended March 31, 2011, we received net proceeds of approximately \$2.1 million related to the issuance of common stock, and used it to pay down our unsecured line of credit.
-At March 31, 2011 we had 420,129 shares remaining and we may continue to sell shares of common stock under this program from time to time based on market conditions, although we are not under any obligation to sell shares.
-Subsequent to March 31, 2011, we issued an additional 300,000 shares of common stock at a weighted average sale price of \$10.7 million which were used to pay down our unsecured line of credit.
+Sales under the agreement commenced during the third quarter of 2009 and we completed the final sale in May 2011.
+On May 31, 2011, we entered into an amendment to the sales agreement pursuant to our effective shelf registration statement on Form S-3.
+Our board of directors authorized the sale of an additional 1,600,000 shares after May 2011 under the sales agreement.
+We issued 480,184 shares of common stock during the six months ended June 30, 2011.
+The shares of common stock were sold at the prevailing market price of our common stock at the time of each sale with a weighted average sale price of \$36.91.
+Through June 30, 2011, we received net proceeds of approximately \$17.4 million related to the issuance of common stock.
+The proceeds were used to pay down our unsecured line of credit.

+Subsequent to June 30, 2011, we issued an additional 161,378 shares of common stock at a weighted average sale price of \$39.02 and received additional net proceeds of \$6.2 million which were used to pay down our unsecured line of credit.